Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Refined Selmer scheme of the thrice-punctured line

 and these are only defined over $\bQ_p$.
 However, the equations which we computed for the refined Selmer scheme have coefficients in $\bQ$ and are independent of~$p$, so they could be used a posteriori to define a refined Selmer subscheme of the motivic Selmer scheme $\rH^1(G_{\bQ,S}^{\MT},\Pi^{\dR})$ over $\bQ$.
 It would be interesting to find a motivic definition of the refined Selmer scheme that is independent of~$p$ by construction. \end{rem}

-For later use we note two functoriality properties of refined Chabauty--Kim loci: its behaviour with respect to a change of the fundamental group quotient, and its interaction with the natural $S_3$-action on the thrice-punctured line.
+For later use we note two functoriality properties of refined Chabauty--Kim loci: their behaviour with respect to a change of the fundamental group quotient, and their interaction with the natural $S_3$-action on the thrice-punctured line.